Disaster Ready Fund - Round 3 FAQs

 Priority 2: Addressing Local and Regional Priorities

-How strongly the project will contribute to addressing local and regional priorities and demonstrate that the risk treatment is both relevant and a priority for the community/region(s).
-This includes:
+How strongly the project will contribute to addressing local and regional priorities and demonstrate that the risk treatment is both relevant and a priority for the community/region(s) including:

 - projects that support high-risk vulnerable populations that may otherwise lack the resources to respond